Gaussian Process Landmarking for Three-Dimensional Geometric Morphometrics: Abstract

 \section{Abstract}

 We demonstrate applications of the Gaussian process-based landmarking algorithm proposed in [T. Gao, S.Z.
-Kovalsky, I. Daubechies 2018] to geometric morphometrics, a branch of evolutionary biology centered at the analysis and comparisons of anatomical shapes, and compares the automatically sampled landmarks with the ``ground truth'' landmarks manually placed by evolutionary anthropologists; the results suggest that Gaussian process landmarks perform equally well or better, in terms of both spatial coverage and downstream statistical analysis.
+Kovalsky, and I. Daubechies, \emph{SIAM Journal on Mathematics of Data Science} (2019)] to geometric morphometrics, a branch of evolutionary biology centered at the analysis and comparisons of anatomical shapes, and compares the automatically sampled landmarks with the ``ground truth'' landmarks manually placed by evolutionary anthropologists; the results suggest that Gaussian process landmarks perform equally well or better, in terms of both spatial coverage and downstream statistical analysis.
 We provide a detailed exposition of numerical procedures and feature filtering algorithms for computing high-quality and semantically meaningful diffeomorphisms between disk-type anatomical surfaces.

 \begin{AMS} 60G15, 62K05, 65D18 \end{AMS}